luizantoniona/eeg-epileptic-seizure-detection/README.md

 - `MNE` – For EEG signal processing.
 - `Keras Tuner` – For hyperparameter optimization.
 - `PyQt` – Used to develop the front-end interface for the application.
+- `sqlite3` - Used to store info on database.

 ## Graphical Application